etidav/hmm_with_external_signals/README.md

 # Discrete hidden Markov model with inclusion of external signals

-Authors: Etienne DAVID, Sylvain LE CORFF and Jean BELLOT
+Authors: Étienne David, Jean Bellot, Sylvain Le Corff and Luc Lehéricy

 Paper link:

 ### Abstract
-> In this paper, we consider a bivariate process (Xt,Yt) whose transition and emission kernels depend on an additional process Wt.
-The resulting model (Xt,Yt,Wt) is referred to as a hidden Markov model with external signals and we prove that under several assumptions, it is identifiable and its maximum likelihood estimator is  consistent.
-Using the Expectation Maximization algorithm, we train and evaluate the performance of this new approach on several sequences.
-In addition to learning dependencies between the main signal and the external signal, hidden Markov model using external signals also outperforms state-of-the-art models on real-world sequences while showing theoretical guarantees and interpretability.
+> In this paper, we consider a bivariate process Xt,Yt which, conditionally on a signal Wt, is a hidden Markov model whose transition and emission kernels depend on Wt.
+The resulting process (Xt,Yt,Wt) is referred to as an input-output hidden Markov model or hidden Markov model with external signals.
+We prove that this model is identifiable and that the associated maximum likelihood estimator is consistent.
+Introducing an Expectation Maximization-based algorithm, we train and evaluate the performance of this model in several frameworks.
+In addition to learning dependencies between (Xt,Yt) and Wt, our approach based on hidden Markov models with external signals also outperforms state-of-the-art algorithms on real-world fashion sequences.

 ## Code Organisation

-This repository provides the code of the hidden Markov model with the inclusion of external signals and a simple code base to reproduce the results presented in this [paper]().
+This repository provides the code of the hidden Markov model with the inclusion of external signals and a simple code base to reproduce results presented in this [paper]().
 The repository is organized as follow:

- - [model/](model/): Directory gathering the code of the benchmarks and all the HMMs variation (hmm, shmm, arhmm, arshmm, hmmes, shmmes, arhmmes, arshmmes)
+ - [model/](model/): Directory gathering the code of the benchmarks and all the HMMs variations (hmm, shmm, ar-hmm, ar-shmm, hmm-es, shmm-es, ar-hmm-es, ar-shmm-es)
- - [run/](run/): Directory gathering the different scipt tro reproduced the result of the paper.
+ - [run/](run/): Directory gathering the different scripts to reproduce the result of the paper.
- - [data/](data/): Directory gathering the 10 fashion time series introduced in this paper [paper](https://arxiv.org/pdf/2202.03224.pdf) and used in the experimental section of the HMM with external signals paper.
+ - [data/](data/): Directory gathering the 10 fashion time series introduced in the HERMES [paper](https://arxiv.org/pdf/2202.03224.pdf) and used in Section 4.
  - [docker/](docker/): directory gathering the code to reproduce a docker so as to recover the exact result of the paper.

 ## Reproduce benchmark results